-Are you trying to connect to a Wifi network but getting an error message that shows “No Wifi network found“, or previous Wifi connections just vanished after Windows 10 update?
+Are you trying to connect to a Wifi network but getting an error message that shows “No Wifi network found“, or have previous Wifi connections just vanished after Windows 10 update?
 Its usually because of a faulty router or problem with WLAN network card driver, either the drivers are not compatible or they are corrupt.
-Here this post guide how to fix Wifi connectivity issues and restore internet access on your laptop or PC
+Here in this post guide on how to fix Wifi connectivity issues and restore internet access on your laptop or PC

 No wifi Networks Found on Windows 10

-If this is the first time you have noticed this problem, we recommend restart both WiFi router and laptop,
+If this is the first time you have noticed this problem, we recommend restart both the WiFi router and laptop,

 Make sure your laptop is closer to Router, and Wi-Fi is turned on in your system.
 To do this, go to start > settings>network & internet, and check if the Wi-Fi is turned on.

 Check your laptop is not on Airplane Mode.
 Go to Start > Settings > Network & Internet, and turn off Airplane Mode if it was on.